rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

   > **Note:**  In case of microk8s deployment, when docker registry is enabled locally, the OCI container images need to be copied to the node where registry is enabled and then the above example command can be run.
 The same would not be required when registry is remotely installed

-* On each worker node with SGX enabled and registered to K8s-master, the following pre-req needs to be done
+* On each worker node with SGX enabled and registered to K8s control-plane, the following pre-req needs to be done

   * `RHEL 8.2` enabled K8s worker node with SGX:
     * Pre requisite scripts will be available under `k8s/platform-dependencies/` on build machine